matthewoden/pokecron-go/README.md

 Got a DynamoDB table set up?
 Got a PushBullet API key and Channel?
 Set up your secondary Pokemon account?
 Great!
 Throw all of that into `config.js` and type the magic words:
 `npm run start`

+For best results, use an additional tool like PM2, forever, or nodemon.
+There's currently a known issue with the AWS SDK throwing errors on timeout.

 ## Changelog
  - 2.0